Using distress beacons

-Once an EPIRB has been activated, leave it on until instructed by rescue authorities to switch it off.
+Once an emergency position indicating radio beacon (EPIRB) has been activated, leave it on until instructed by rescue authorities to switch it off.

 Your EPIRB is the best reference point for rescuers whose aircraft, vessels and vehicles may not be able to remain in the same location as you throughout the emergency.

-More information about distress beacons can be found on the AMSA beacons website.
+More information about using distress beacons can be found on the AMSA website.